ryan-roemer/loose-bits/_posts/2016-04-01-builder-introduction.md

 ```

 <!-- TODO LINK README -->
-### 'builder concurrent'
+### '`builder concurrent`'

-The 'concurrent' action enables you to run multiple tasks at the same time and
+The '`concurrent`' action enables you to run multiple tasks at the same time and
 then (by default) stop on the first error.
 This is useful for things like
 development watched builds, running tests in parallel, etc. And, it is
 conveniently cross-OS compatible.

-With just 'npm' you would need to do something like:
+With just '`npm`' you would need to do something like:

 ```sh
 $ npm run <task1> & npm run <task2> & npm run <task3>